dekuNukem/duckyPad/duckyscript3_beta_test.md

 * Math & Logical Operators

-As a result, you can now write much more elaborate scripts for your automation needs!
+As a result, you can now write much more elaborate scripts for your needs!

 -----